stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 A key use-case of smart contracts is to allow programmatic control over the assets in one or more accounts.
 However, where there is programmatic control, there are bound to be bugs.
-In the world of smart contract programming, bugs can have severe consequences to the user's well-being -- in particular, bugs can destroy a user's assets and cause them to lose a lot of money.
+In the world of smart contract programming, bugs are indistinguishable from outright scams, and both can have severe consequences to the user's well-being.
+In particular, bugs can destroy a user's assets and cause them to lose a lot of money.
 Transaction post-conditions are a feature meant to limit the damage a bug can do in terms of destroying a user's assets.